Equivalence of inequality indices in the three-dimensional model of informetric impact: The Gini-stable process, rich-get-richer, and random distribution of wealth

-\paragraph{Relation to the 3DI model.} To strengthen the underlying fundaments further, let us return to the 3DI (three dimensions of impact) model \citep{PNAS2020} mentioned in the introduction.
+To strengthen the model's underpinnings, let us return to the 3DI (three dimensions of impact) model \citep{PNAS2020} mentioned in the introduction.
 Let $X_k(t)$ denote the impact of the $k$-th richest entity at time step $t$ (e.g., the number of citations to the $k$-th most cited paper).
 We assume ${X}_k(k-1)=0$ for every $k$, i.e., the $k$-th object enters the system with no impact units.
-The update formula in our model is a mixture\footnote{In \citep{PNAS2020} and \citep{pricepareto}, we only studied the case of $\rho\in(0,1)$.
+The update formula in our model is a mixture of the accidental and rich-get-richer components governed by the $\rho$ parameter\footnote{\citet{PNAS2020,pricepareto} only studied the case of $\rho\in(0,1)$.
 However, let us note that $\rho<0$ is not only possible but also has a nice interpretation \citep{gagolewski2022ockham,bertoli2022equivalent}.
-In such a scenario, we initially distribute more than the assumed $m$ citations at random, but then we take away from those who are already rich (rich get less).} of the accidental and rich-get-richer components governed by the $\rho$ parameter:
+In such a scenario, we initially distribute more than the assumed $m$ citations at random, but then we take away from those who are already rich (rich get less).}: